 We’ve helped other organisations to utilise predictive analytics.
 For example, one leading chemical company wanted to cover their entire value chain with multiple work streams, including predictive maintenance and augmented reality.

 Our team suggested solutions for both and AVEVA was chosen as their predictive asset analytics partner.

 With the right software, they could take advantage of online predictive monitoring for critical equipment assets.
 This allowed them to reduce unscheduled downtime and improve asset reliability, availability, and performance.

 As we’ve already touched on, predictive analysis and condition management isn’t a ‘dig’ at current staff.
 We aren't suggesting they’re doing a bad job, only that their task is almost impossible without the right tools.

 Predictive analytics helps to equip your staff with the right tools to do their job; by giving them early warning information about assets that need maintenance; helping to organise spare parts and consumables in suitable time; assisting in resource planning; providing better information “in-context” empowering them to make better decisions.

 Predictive analytics uses historical and real-time data from all plant production assets, providing the right information to the right people at the right time, driving appropriate actions.
 This improves overall asset performance and effectively manages corresponding engineering and maintenance activities.

-Using AI for early failure detection increases asset availability, reduces costs and avoids unnecessary maintenance and downtime.
-It can be part of a customer’s digital transformation, driving a wider shift from reactive to proactive and predictive models for everything from maintenance to operations.
+Using AI for early equipment failure detection increases asset availability, reduces costs, and avoids unnecessary maintenance and downtime.
+It can be part of a customer’s digital transformation, driving a wider shift from reactive to proactive and predictive analytical models for everything from maintenance to operations.